 Photos from previous Avalanche Arts’ “Operation Trash” workshops with students in Rotterdam

-Financial support has been provided by CSX, MECU Foundation, the Netherlands chapter of the World Wide Fund For Nature (WWF), the participating schools, and other institutions.
+Financial support was provided by CSX, MECU Foundation, the Netherlands chapter of the World Wide Fund For Nature (WWF), Baltimore Office of Sustainability, the participating schools, and other institutions.

 2. Artist residency at Mann Residential School

-Ms diStefano is doing an artist residency at this school in spring 2017.
-She will direct an “Eco News Show” theatre production with the school’s children, leveraging her experience with similar productions that she has executed with students and community residents in Rotterdam.
+Ms diStefano conducted an artist residency at this school in spring 2017.
+She directed an “Eco News Show” theatre production with the school’s children, leveraging her experience with similar productions that she has executed with students and community residents in Rotterdam.
 It is a way for children to learn about trash and recycling through comedy and improvisational theatre.
-The residency involves 2 groups of middle school students; they will write the script, act, and work on sound, lighting, and scene — they will be involved in all aspects of the production.
+The residency involved 2 groups of middle school students; they wrote the script, acted, and worked on sound, lighting, and scene — they are involved in all aspects of the production.

 Mann Residential School is on Sheppard Pratt campus in Towson, a suburb of Baltimore.
-It is a special school for children with multiple challenges and emotional disabilities.
+It is a special school for children facing multiple challenges and emotional disabilities.

-Financial support is provided by Mann Residential School.
+Financial support was provided by Mann Residential School.